-Neutropenia is a disease characterized by an abnormally low number of neutrophils.
-Neutrophils usually constitute 50-70% of circulating white blood cells and serve as the main defense against infection, destroying bacteria in the blood.
+Neutropenia is a disease, characterized by an abnormally low number of neutrophils.
+Neutrophils usually make up 50-70% circulating white blood cells and serve as the primary protection against infection, destroying bacteria in blood.
 Thus, patients with neutropenia are more susceptible to bacterial infection.

-Acute neutropenia (formed within a few hours or days) can develop as a result of rapid consumption, destruction or disruption of production of neutrophils.
-Chronic neutropenia (duration of months and years), as a rule, is due to a decrease in the production of cells or their excessive sequestration in the spleen.
-Neutropenia can be classified as primary in the presence of internal deficiency of myeloid cells in the bone marrow or as a secondary one (due to the influence of external factors on the bone marrow myeloid cells).
+Acute neutropenia (formed within hours or days) may develop as a result of rapid consumption, destruction or disturbance of production neitrofilov.
+Chronic neutropenia (for a period of months and years), usually, due to the decline in the formulation of cells or their excessive sekvestraciej in the spleen.
+Neutropenia can be classified as primary if there is an internal deficit of myeloid cells in the bone marrow or as secondary (due to the influence of external factors on kostnomozgovye myeloid cells).

-Neutropenia can go unnoticed, but with the development of severe infection or sepsis in the patient, they manifest.
-Some common infections can take an unexpected course in patients with neutropenia (pus formation).
+Neutropenia can go unnoticed, but with the development of severe infections or sepsis patients, they manifest.
+Some common infections can take an unexpected stroke in patients with neutropenia (the formation of pus).

-Some common symptoms of neutropenia include fever and frequent infections.
-These infections can lead to mouth sores, diarrhea, burning sensation when urinating, unusual redness, pain or swelling around the wound, sore throat.
+Some common symptoms include fever nejtropenij and frequent infections.
+These infections can lead to ulcers in the mouth, diarrhea symptoms, the feeling of burning sensation during urination, unusual redness, pain or swelling around the wound, sore throat.

-- exclusion of the transient nature of neutropenia (association with a recently transferred viral infection, re-examination through 1-2 weeks)
+- the exception is a transitory nature of neutropenia (relationship with the recently postponed a viral infection, an updated study through 1-2 of the week)

-- severe course of the disease (frequent bacterial infections, febrile conditions, physical development disorders, etc.)
+- heavy course of the disease (frequent bacterial infections, fevers, violation of physical development, etc.)

-- the level of neutrophils is less than 200/ μl. since birth
+- level of Klebsiella less than 200/µl. with the birth of

 - hemorrhagic syndrome.